Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 - I can remote into a container for debugging
 - I can see an application map of communications between services in portal
 - I can perform Snap-shot debugging on my  .netcore applications in the portal.
-- I am can use Service Fabric reliable collections programming  model for statefull services in C#, nodeJS and  Java.
+- I can use Service Fabric reliable collections programming  model for stateful services in C#, nodeJS and  Java.
 - I can use visual studio tooling to create/debug/deploy/delete/modify applications with ease.
 - I can leverage the SeaBreeze Market place for solutions very similar to what I can do with the Kubernetes.
 - I can use the SeaBreeze package creation tool to easily create the deployment package (and manifest) for my application.